petter-holmberg/cpp-ref/classes.md

 #### RAII

 Any class that allocates a resource that must be released after use (heap memory, file handle, thread, socket etc.) should be implemented using the RAII Idiom (Resource Acquisition Is Initialization): [Stroustrup13](#Stroustrup13) §3.2.1.2
-- Perform allocation/acquisition in the constructor (or lazily at the first method call that needs it).
+- Perform allocation/acquisition in the constructor (or lazily at the first member function call that needs it).
 [Meyers96](#Meyers96) §17
 - Perform deallocation/release in the destructor.
 - Either provide a copy constructor and copy assignment operator with valid resource copying semantics or disable both.
 [Meyers05](#Meyers05) §13 §14, [Sutter05](#Sutter05) §13